 - Lifetime Achievement - An award to recognise continued excellence and/or significant achievements across an individual's technical career.

 Nominations for the 2019 Papin Prizes can be made by any member of the higher education community including students, staff, collaborators and alumni.
-To be entered, the technician in question should be currently employed by a UK university on a part-time or full-time, fixed term or permanent basis.
+To be entered, the technician in question should be currently employed by a UK university or research institute on a part-time or full-time, fixed term or permanent basis.

 Nominations must meet one or more of the following criteria: